cDanowski/javaPS/documentation/algorithm_definition/algorithm_definition.markdown

 ### Annotations for the Definition of *Process Inputs*

-again say, that currently no BBOX is supported

 Typically, a process has one or more *inputs* and produces one or more *outputs*.
 Consequently, the *in-* and *outputs* can be defined via appropriate annotations as well.
 E.g., the annotation `@LiteralInput(identifier = "X")` marks a Java *setter-method* that sets the literal input with identifier "X".
 The input itself is stored as a Java class property, which is set by the annotated method when parsing the request and instantiating the ***Algorithm***.
 However, as of January 2017, only *literal* and *complex inputs* can be defined within **annotated algorithms**.
 Support for *bounding box inputs* is not yet implemented.
 To define a *complex input*, an *input* *setter-method* may be annotated with `@ComplexInput`.
 In the same way, any *output* may be specified by annotating a suitable *getter-method* with `@LiteralOutput` or `@ComplexOutput`.
 Similar to `@Algorithm` the *in-* and *output* definitions provide additional properties to specify details.
 Subsequently, these properties are explained:

 #### Setter Annotation **@LiteralInput**